 Reservations in Newcomb’s conference/meeting rooms may be cancelled up to three days before a scheduled event.
 Within three days, a late cancellation fee will be charged.

 Student organizations and University departments that do not cancel their reservations in student activity spaces and do not show up will be charged a full room rate.

 No glitter, taping, tacking, nailing, gluing, painting, marking, or stapling to any walls, surfaces, or floors is permitted in any student activity rooms, hallways, elevators, or spaces.
 Signposts are available from Event Planning Services upon request.
 No sand-filled helium balloon weights are allowed.
 No candles or lighted implements of any type may be used.
 Any and all decorations that will be used must be approved by Event Planning Services.

 Banners can be no larger than 60” x 80”.
 If the banner is not made from a fabric bed sheet, it must have grommets for hanging.
-Banners must be brought to the Event Planning Services Office by 4:00 p.m. on the THURSDAY before the reservation begins.
+Banners must be brought to the Newcomb Hall Information Desk by 4:00 p.m. on the THURSDAY before the reservation begins.

-Banners will be discarded after use, unless you have informed us otherwise.
+Banners will be discarded after use unless you have informed us otherwise.
 If you have requested to have your banner returned, it will need to be picked up by 5:00 p.m. the Friday following the end of your reservation.
-You may pick up your banner from our office (Newcomb Hall 454).
+You may pick up your banner from the Information Desk on the Monday after your reservation.

 Food, Beverage, and Catering

 Food may not be set up, prepared, or served in any of the hallways due to fire code restrictions.

 The following spaces are under contract with Aramark, UVa’s catering service: